 The purpose of this study is to forecast traffic volumes under each of eight Juneau Access Improvement (JAI) alternatives.
 This study updates the work completed in the October 2004 Traffic Forecast Report for the 2006 Final Environmental Impact Statement (EIS).
+Additionally, this report updates the 2013 Traffic Forecast Report and revalidates the forecast models with the most recently available data.
 The traffic volumes developed in this study provide basic data for the socioeconomic, noise, land use, cost/benefit, and other elements of the EIS.